Rafiki’s Planet Watch at Disney’s Animal Kingdom

 After passing through Habitat Habit, you’ll arrive at the central area of Rafiki’s Planet Watch.
 Conservation Station is the large building at the end of the pathway to the right.

-Below we have the invertebrates section.
+Below is the invertebrate section.
 Anyone with a love for science or animals will enjoy exploring this area.

 If you take your time and look at each enclosure, there’s no telling what you might see.

-What kid wouldn’t want an up-close look at these giant bugs anyway?
-Okay, I guess there are a few that wouldn’t.
+What child wouldn’t want an up-close look at these giant bugs?

 Another exhibit shows how cast members care for the animals at Disney’s Animal Kingdom.
 This specific area is dedicated to nutrition.